-The CHSL syllabus and exam pattern is set by the Staff Selection Commission.
+The SSC CHSL syllabus and exam pattern is decided by the Staff Selection Commission.
 In the official CHSL notification, the commission mentions in detail the SSC CHSL exam pattern and syllabus.

 SSC CHSL Exam Pattern